paulscherrerinstitute/std_detector_buffer/README.md

     - Run only the process you want to test.
     - Write unit tests.

+We are aiming for simplicity and decoupling:

+- No interprocess dependencies/communication.
+- No dependencies on external libraries (as much as possible).
+- Using POSIX as much as possible.
+- Stateless services -> no internal state machine.

 ## Scope

 The scope should be as limited as possible and we should abstain from